silknow/converter/URI-patterns.md

 * For Place (E53) and Actors (E39): [class]+[label]
 * For Collections  (E78): [source]+[class]+[label]
 * For Images (E38): [record_internal_id] + "$$$" + [img_count_of_record] + [local_filename]

+## D1 Digital Object and rdfs:label

+We use the property "rdfs:label" to store a combination of the actual internal identifier of a record and the former filename.

+ID:         The ID is taken either from the internal museum / dataset ID, if it has a field with such a number.
+Or a generated ID from the crawling process.
+Filename:   It's the filename of the record before it's conversion, which is usually in the common JSON format into which we pre-process most data.
+In the case of        Garin we convert Excel files, that have been provided to us by them (*.xls).
+Eventual language information from the filename (like "en" or "es") is removed.